nikhilgoenkatech/AWS.XRayExporter/readme.md

 ![Span setails](images/dynatrace-2.png)

 ## Release Notes
+* v0.11 Add supoprt to automatically start the workflow
 * v0.10 Added support for role assumption via AWS STS.
 Added new config option to define polling interval in seconds.
 * v0.9 Added a new project XRayConnectorContainerized +  manifest for k8s deployment
 * v0.8 Add mapping for SQS, SNS, DynamoDB and Links